xod442/aruba-te-labguide-te4202/docs/lab3.md

 ## Lab 3.1 - Redirect VLANs to DSM

 ### Description
-The first step is to Configure the VRFs to sync with the Policy Service Manager that will utilize the defined networks.
+The first step is to Configure the VRFs to sync with the Policy Service Manager that will utilize the defined networks..

 ### Validate
 1. In the Guided Setup Pane, switch from the **Network** tab to the **Distributed Services** tab.  _Be sure to switch over to Distributed Services from the Network Tab_!